ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # Git-Merge-Conflict-cpnt201-a2

-# In moonlit haunts, shadows screams,
+# In moonlit sleeps, shadows jumps,

 # A serenade of twilight's trance.